Gareth Edwards Reveals Huge ‘Rogue One’ Plot Point Involving A New Jedi Was Cut

-Over the summer there was speculation that Rogue One: A Star Wars Story was going to undergo huge reshoots.
+Over the summer, there was speculation that Rogue One: A Star Wars Story was going to undergo huge reshoots.

 While every modern blockbuster usually has a few weeks of reshoots to iron out some problems, rumors suggested that Rogue One: A Star Wars Story was in much more trouble.
 Whatever the problem was, it’s safe to say that Lucasfilm and director Gareth Edwards were able to save it, because Rogue One was released to positive reviews and a strong box office return last Christmas.